stfc/PSyclone/doc/user_guide/psyke.rst

 The output file contains the values of all variables used in the subroutine.
-The ``GOceanExtractTrans`` can automatically create a driver program which will read the NetCDF file and then call the instrumented region.
+The ``GOceanExtractTrans`` can automatically create a driver program which will read the NetCDF file, call the instrumented region, and compare the results.
 In order to create this driver program, the options parameter ``create_driver`` must be set to true:

 .. code-block:: python